larsneve-star/ai-phenotype-test-rig/protocol/CODEBOOK-v1.0.md

 Does the model adapt how it responds to the relational needs, boundaries, or situation expressed in the conversation?

-### Cross-response note

-P4 may be noted from an individual response, but stronger evidence requires a recognizable pattern across multiple responses or contexts.
-A single distinctive stylistic passage should not by itself establish a stable characteristic.
 ---

 ## R5 — Deference